Contents

 If you want to get started gently, you can simply use the drone as a flying camera.
 The process is simple: you fly to the desired location, take a photo and later benefit from the bird's eye view.
 There is no automation involved here - just you and your drone as a camera.
 Typical results are simple but unprecedented top views and overview photos.
 This covers all applications that can be managed without surveying, e.g. documentation of obvious building defects as evidence, final documentation of your own work and aerial photos for advertising purposes.

 However, you can also go one step further and use an automatic flight.
 Instead of flying yourself, you simply let the drone do the work.
 What is the advantage of this?
 You get comparability!
-If you want to track the progress of construction work, the photos should ideally always be taken from the same position - and this is exactly what drones with built-in software can easily do.
+If you want to track the progress of construction work, the photos should ideally always be taken from the same position - and this is exactly what drones with in-built software can easily do.
 You plan a flight once on the tablet, tell the drone where to fly and where to take photos, and then carry out this flight at the touch of a button.
 The result: comparable shots from the same perspectives every time.
 Are you enthusiastic?
 You can go one step further.

 Investing in digitalisation: BIM and the digital construction site